hl-xu/mygit/readme.txt

 Git is a distributed version controll system
+Git is a free sofrwar
+ee
-Git is a free sofrware distributed under the gpl
+e distributed under the gpl